lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 reasonable, adapting the process described in 30.3.
 This includes providing an opportunity for stake members to oppose the action.

+  2. Active sealers in a temple should not be called to serve in stake presidencies.
+Sealers are called under the direction of the President of the Church.

-  2. The stake activities committee chair (if needed) and the stake building representative are assigned by the stake presidency from the high council.
+  3. The stake activities committee chair (if needed) and the stake building representative are assigned by the stake presidency from the high council.
 They are not called, sustained, or set apart.

 Image

-Interviewing
+couple talking to bishop

 30.8.4